Z-machine: ZIL and ZIP, ZILCH and ZAP

-To complement the Z-machine, Infocom developed the high-level computer language Zork Implementation Language (ZIL) by streamlining MDL, and the Z-language Interpreter Program (ZIP), which compiles ZIL into Z-machine instructions in a two-stage process; this made text adventure development platform-independent and enabled porting to different systems simply by writing an appropriate Z-machine interpreter.
-ZIP consists of a compiler (ZILCH, short for ZIL Compiler Hack) and an assembler (ZAP, the Z-machine Assembler Program).
+To complement the Z-machine, Infocom developed the high-level computer language Zork Implementation Language (ZIL) by streamlining MDL.
+Infocom's development tools compiled ZIL into Z-machine instructions in a two-stage process; this made text adventure development platform-independent and enabled porting to different systems simply by writing an appropriate Z-machine interpreter.
+Those tools consisted of a compiler (ZILCH, short for ZIL Compiler Hack) and an assembler (ZAP, the Z-machine Assembler Program).

-ZILCH has never been released, although documentation of ZIL still exists, and an open-source replacement "ZILF" has been written.
+Although ZILCH has never been released, documentation of ZIL still exists, and an open-source replacement called "ZILF" has been written.
 After Mediagenic moved Infocom to California in 1989, Computer Gaming World stated that "ZIL ... is functionally dead", and reported rumors of a "completely new parser that may never be used".

 Graham Nelson and Inform

 In May 1993, Graham Nelson released the first version of his Inform compiler, which also generates Z-machine story files as its output, even though the Inform source language is quite different from ZIL.